 [Section 36 inserted by No. 78 of 2003 s.
 17.]

-37. Referral to another agency or authority
+37. Referring allegation to another agency or authority

 (1) If the Commission decides to refer an allegation to an independent agency or appropriate authority, the Commission is to refer the allegation as soon as is practicable after making that decision.